In this course students will learn:

 Tip: Take your time and create your image one section at a time.
 For example, if you have just drawn one eye, stop and edit.
 When you’ve drawn the next eye, stop and edit.
 This will save you time and frustration in the end by avoiding having to edit the entire image at once.
 And remember, art takes time.
 The more complex and detailed your image, the more time it will take.
 After some practice, creating this style of art will become more intuitive.

-Then select everything you’ve drawn and click Group Objects (Ctrl+G).
+13. Then select everything you’ve drawn by using the select and transform objects tool.
+Left click and drag the box over all of your objects (Ctrl+Alt+A).
+Next click Group Objects (Ctrl+G).
 Now your image will stay together when moved.
 Hide this layer while we create the background.

 Congratulations!
 You’ve made your very own low-poly style art!
 Now you can create anything you want, you could even import a photo of a sketch you’ve done yourself and make vector art from that.
+Vector art is commonly used when designing logos, graphics and other digital drawings.
 There are also apps that make low poly images with the click of a button, but sometimes it’s more enjoyable to take the time to make your own.
 It is time consuming and can be frustrating at times, but the more you practice, the easier it will become.

 For younger learners who struggle to use a mouse they can make their own art without drawing over an original image.
 They can also try making their own logo that represents their interests using Inkscape and a combination of images and letters.

 Share your Feedback!

 Could you please spare some time to fill out our survey?
 This will allow us to better understand the types of content you are interested in so we can create more resources like this in the future.